Skip to main content

 Refreshing database

 Use ahoy provision to import the database dump into the local environment and run all the necessary updates.
-Run this command any time you need to reset the local environment to the database dump stored in .data.
+Run this command any time you need to reset the local environment to use the fresh database dump stored in .data.

 Alternatively, you could use the ahoy import-db command (instead of ahoy provision) to import the database dump without running any updates.
 This is useful if you want to quickly reset the database without applying any updates or changes.